sebastienrousseau/crypto-service/packages/crypto-core/README.md

 # Introduction

-The Crypto Service is a powerful and intuitive suite of services that provides a set of cryptographic functions and standardized APIs to manage encryption keys and perform cryptographic operations such as key generation, data encryption, digital signing, and signature verification.
-The Crypto Service code is safe by design, and runs lightning-fast.
+Crypto Service is a powerful and intuitive suite of services that provides a set of cryptographic functions and standardized APIs to manage encryption keys and perform cryptographic operations such as key generation, data encryption, digital signing, and signature verification.
+Crypto Service code is safe by design, and runs lightning-fast.

-The Crypto Service is based on [OpenPGP.js](https://openpgpjs.org/) - a JavaScript implementation of the OpenPGP protocol.
+Crypto Service is based on [OpenPGP.js](https://openpgpjs.org/) - a JavaScript implementation of the OpenPGP protocol.
 It implements [RFC4880](https://tools.ietf.org/html/rfc4880) and parts of [RFC4880bis](https://tools.ietf.org/html/draft-ietf-openpgp-rfc4880bis-10).

-The Crypto Service can help you ensure the following:
+Crypto Service can help you ensure the following:

 - Authentication of communicating parties,
 - Integrity of data,